 Israeli authorities on Monday installed extra security cameras around the entrances of the al-Aqsa mosque compound, Member of the Israeli Knesset’s Arab Joint List, Aida Touma-Suleiman, confirmed to Mondoweiss.
 The newly installed security cameras were added amid growing unrest and daily clashes over security measures instituted ten days ago following a deadly attack near the site.

 The “grip” of AIPAC is so complete that writers who challenge it are smeared as “anti-Semites” and politicians who buck it “see their careers suddenly stalled,” Andrew Sullivan says in denouncing Schumer for leading the charge on the “creeping authoritarianism” of the Israel Anti-Boycott Act before Congress.

-Likud minister Tzachi Hanegbi says that Palestinian protests may lead to their “third Nakba”.
+Likud minister Tzachi Hanegbi says that Palestinian protests may lead to their “third Nakba,” referring to the Israeli displacement and dispossession of the Palestinian people which began with the founding of state in 1948.
 “This is how a Nakba starts,” Hanegbi said.
 “I pray that they do not bring a third Nakba on themselves.”